 - Copy(ies) of the watercolor paint color chart

 - Clear packing tape

 - Using the sharp knife, scratch the bottom of each well to give the dried paint more to grip.
 Scrape away the shavings.

 - Wash the palette with hot water and soap to remove some of the film that causes paint to bead up in the mixing area.
-The paint will still bead up for a little while when you start using the palette but work your way through it, this will pass.
+The paint will still bead up for a little while in the mixing areas when you start using the palette, but as you use your palette more, this will pass.

 - Mark the wells that will have half pans with a little dot with the Sharpie marker.
 Turn the palette so that the side with fewer wells is to the left.
 In this short side, mark wells # 7 and 8 counting from the top, (the two bottom ones on the short side next to the flip out panel).
 On the side with wells all the way down, mark cells # 1, 4, 11, 13, 14, and 15.